Maultasche/NodeLargeSort/README.md

 yarn install
 ```

-To generate the random integers, run the following.
-This will generate 10,000 integers between -1,000 and 1,000 and write the results into data/randomNumbers.txt.
+To generate the random integers, run ```yarn gen```.
+The following example will generate 10,000 integers between -1,000 and 1,000 and write the results into data/randomNumbers.txt.

 ```
 yarn gen --count 10000 --lowerBound -1000 --upperBound 1000 data/randomNumbers.txt